crisperdue/prooftoys-site/content/inference.md

 the low-level primitives, so the correctness of proofs in Prooftoys only depends on correct implementation of the basic primitives.

-Most proof steps are of one of the following kinds, or combinations of a handful of these.
-They are:
+The concepts in most steps are some combination of:

 - proving a tautology
 - rewriting; and
 - substitution

+This section covers replacement and rewriting.
+See also the

+- [**Catalog of additional inference rules**]({{< relref "/inference-rules.md" >}})

 Once you understand use of these techniques you will understand at least 80% of Mathtoys inference steps.

 ## Replacement and rewriting

 Inference by replacement allows an arbitrary term appearing anywhere in a proof step to be replaced by another term known to be equal to it.
 Equality applies to individuals, functions, predicates, et cetera, and also to boolean values.
 Logical equivalence ("≡") is equality of truth values.

 ### Replacement